 This example queries the browser monitoring

 PageView event and its attributes.
-It queries unique browser sessions that have progressed from registration to account upgrades.
+It queries unique browser sessions that have progressed from browsing a product, to adding to cart, to checkout.
 Labels are included for each step, indicated by the keyword

 This query returns the following:

-An example NRQL funnel query that displays a count of the users who registered for an account, visited a feature-compare page, and upgraded.
+An example NRQL funnel query that displays a count of the users who browsed for products, added them to their cart, and then started to checkout.

 Include additional actions inside the parentheses of the funnel function in a comma separated list: